 How quickly do you react to market demand for trends orchestrated by celebrities?
 Do you ever feel you might have missed the boat with a certain trend or adapted it too early?

-It’s my job to filter which trends I feel are the right ones to react to, the ones I feel our customer will respond well to.
-From an initial idea orchestrated by a celebrity e.g. a slogan tee from a phrase or a song lyric that we could turn around in 4-6 weeks into store.
-We are working on reducing this lead time even further but we are conscious that our girl is more of a follower than a leader, which I feel is largely down to our customer’s young age group.
-She is still finding her own style so doesn’t want to stand out too much and she likes to see other people wearing that style before committing to buying it.
+It’s my job to filter which trends I feel are the right ones to react to, which I feel our customers will respond well to.
+From an initial idea orchestrated by a celebrity e.g. a slogan tee from a phrase or a song lyric that we could turn around in 4-6 weeks into the store.
+We are working on reducing this lead time even further, but we are conscious that our girl is more of a follower than a leader, which I feel is largely down to our customer’s young age group.
+She is still finding her own style, so she doesn’t want to stand out too much, and she likes to see other people wearing that style before committing to buying it.
 She likes being a part of her girl gang and fitting in.
 However, there are different types of girl gangs that she hangs in.
-These girl gangs form their own style tribes, whether they’re ‘Athleisure’ or ‘Grunge-Lite’.
-So it’s paramount for me to consider catering for all these girl gang/style tribes when presenting my trends and ranging the collections with my team.
+These girl gangs form their own style tribes, whether they’re ‘Athleisure’ or ‘Grunge-Lite.’
+So I must consider catering to all these girl gang/style tribes when presenting my trends and ranging the collections with my team.

-How does Supré addresses and takes into consideration a social responsibility in terms of the environmental impact of fast-fashion?
+How does Supré address and consider social responsibility in terms of the environmental impact of fast fashion?

-This is something that is hugely important to us.
+This is hugely important to us.
 We recognise that being a fast-paced business cannot come at the expense of operating ethically.

-As part of The Cotton On Group, we adhere to an Ethical Sourcing Program which underpins all the decisions we make when sourcing our products.
+As part of The Cotton On Group, we adhere to an Ethical Sourcing Program, which underpins all our decisions when sourcing our products.

-We maintain long term relationships with selected suppliers to ensure their commitment and understanding of our business.
+We maintain long-term relationships with selected suppliers to ensure their commitment and understanding of our business.
 We view our supplier base as an extension of our team.
-We are therefore committed to ensure safe workplaces in the factories that we do business with, in addition to the protection of workers’ human rights.
+We are therefore committed to ensuring safe workplaces in the factories that we do business with, in addition to the protection of workers’ human rights.

 We also ask our supply partners to comply with the Group’s Ethical Sourcing Audit, which measures their environmental practices.

-We will continue to develop in this area as we’re the first to admit there is more to do and we continue to explore every opportunity to do business ethically and sustainably.
+We will continue to develop in this area as we’re the first to admit there is more to do.
+We will explore every opportunity to do business ethically and sustainably.

-When you forecast, how do you capture the imagination of the elusive fashion-girl who is too cool to buy into the trend-driven pieces?
+When you forecast, how do you capture the imagination of the elusive fashion girl who is too cool to buy into trend-driven pieces?

-When forecasting, my core customer and consumer style tribes are forefront in my mind, it’s their imagination that I need to capture first and foremost in order to be able to deliver a successful vision/concept for our forthcoming ranges.
+When forecasting, my core customer and consumer-style tribes are forefronts of my mind, it’s their imagination that I need to capture first and foremost to be able to deliver a successful vision/concept for our forthcoming ranges.

 Secondary to this, I work very closely with Suprè’s Creative Manager in the development and execution of our brand campaigns.
-We look for a wide selection of talent, utilising styling, hair and makeup concepts, which aid us in communicating directly with this fashion forward girl.
-The apparel styles may be commercial but our execution of these campaigns and working with the likes of Suprè Girl Gang talent like ‘Inka Williams’ and ‘Shelby Hamilton’ help us to speak to the fashion savvy and more fashion forward customer.
-We also try to capture this girl through our Instagram account and Suprè online magazine, which features relevant, fashion trend, scene and culture content.
+We look for a wide selection of talent, utilising styling, hair, and makeup concepts, which aid us in communicating directly with this fashion-forward girl.
+The apparel styles may be commercial, but our execution of these campaigns and working with Suprè Girl Gang talent like ‘Inka Williams’ and ‘Shelby Hamilton help us speak to the fashion-savvy and more fashion-forward customer.
+We also try to capture this girl through our Instagram account and Suprè online magazine, which features relevant fashion trends, scenes, and cultural content.